confluentinc/confluent-kubernetes-examples/security/production-secure-deploy-ldap-rbac-all/README.rst

 Confluent Platform component, including replicas, image to use, resource allocations.

-Edit the Confluent Platform CR file: ``$TUTORIAL_HOME/confluent-platform.yaml``
+Edit the Confluent Platform CR file: ``$TUTORIAL_HOME/confluent-platform-production.yaml``

-Specifically, note that external accesses to Confluent Platform components are configured using the Load Balance services.
+Specifically, note that external accesses to Confluent Platform components are configured using the nodePort services.

 The Kafka section of the file is set as follow for Node Port access: